by Nebula Haze

 - Root problems (coco or soil)

 - Heat Stress

 - Usually caused by nutrient burn (too much nutrients)

-- Occasionally caused by a deficiency such as a copper deficiency.
+- Sometimes caused by a deficiency such as a copper deficiency.
 This type of deficiency is often caused by incorrect pH or overwatering.